-- Monitoring the integrity of the financial statements of the Company, reviewing significant financial reporting judgements; - Reviewing the Company's internal financial control system; - Considering the appointment of the external auditor and to approve the remuneration and terms of engagement of the external auditors; - Monitoring and reviewing the external auditor's independence, objectivity and effectiveness, taking into consideration relevant professional and regulatory requirements; and - Developing and implementing policy on the engagements of the external auditor to supply non-audit services; taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm.
+- monitoring the integrity of the financial statements of the Company, reviewing significant financial reporting judgments; - reviewing the Company's internal financial control system; - considering the appointment of the External Auditor and to approve the remuneration and terms of engagement of the External Auditor; - monitoring and reviewing the External Auditor's independence, objectivity and effectiveness, taking into consideration relevant professional and regulatory requirements; and - developing and implementing policy on the engagements of the External Auditor to supply non-audit services; taking into account relevant ethical guidance regarding the provision of non-audit services by the External Auditor.

-The Audit and Risk Management Committee is responsible for reviewing the nomination, performance and independence of the external auditors.
-BDO Audit Pty Ltd ("BDO") was appointed as the Company's external auditor by shareholders at a General Meeting held on 25 November 2010.
+The Audit and Risk Management Committee is responsible for reviewing the nomination, performance and independence of the External Auditor.
+BDO was appointed as the Company's External Auditor by shareholders at a General Meeting held in 2010.
 BDO has advised the Company that their policy of audit partner rotation requires a change in the lead engagement partner and review partner after a period of five years.

-Recommendation 4.2: CEO and CFO certification of financial statements.
+4.2 CEO and CFO Certification of Financial Statements

-Prior to the approval of the Group's financial statements each year, the Chief Executive Officer and the Chief Financial Officer confirm in writing to the Board that the financial reports of the Company for the financial year:
+Prior to the approval of the Company's financial statements each year, the Chief Executive Officer and the Chief Financial Officer confirm in writing to the Board that the financial reports of the Company for the financial year:

-- present a true and fair view, in all material respects, of the Company's financial condition and operational results and are in accordance with relevant accounting standards; - the statement given in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal compliance and control which implements the policies adopted by the Board; and - the Company's risk management and internal compliance and control system is operating efficiently and effectively in all material respects in relation to financial reporting risks.
+- present a true and fair view, in all material respects, of the Company's financial condition and operational results and are in accordance with relevant accounting standards; - the statement given in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal compliance and control which implements the policies adopted by the Board; and